ECC 2015 Press Release: Results of International Trial Show Promise in Rare, Difficult to Treat Cancer: results from the RADIANT-4 trial

 - Date: 27 Sep 2015

-- Topic: Endocrine cancers
+- Topic: Endocrine and neuroendocrine tumours

 Vienna, Austria: Neuroendocrine tumours (NETs) develop in the neuroendocrine system, responsible for producing the hormones that regulate the working of different organs in the body.
 They are rare, incurable, and treatments for them are limited, especially once they have become advanced.
 Now an international team of researchers has shown that the use of the mTOR inhibitor , everolimus, can delay tumour growth among both gastrointestinal and lung NETs.
 This is particularly important for patients with the lung tumours, the researchers say, because there is currently no approved treatment for such cases.

 Reporting on the results of the RADIANT-4 trial, a placebo-controlled, double-blind, phase III study carried out in centres in 13 European countries , Korea, Japan, Canada, and the US, Professor James Yao, MD, Chair of the Department of Gastrointestinal Medical Oncology, The University of Texas MD Anderson Cancer Center, Houston, USA, will tell the 2015 European Cancer Congress today (Sunday) that the treatment had a significant effect in non-functional NETs.
 Non-functional NETs either do not secret a hormone, or secrete one that does not cause symptoms, and are therefore often diagnosed later when the cancer has become advanced.
 “About 80% of all NETs are thought to be non-functional, so, unfortunately, late diagnosis is common and poses a major problem for these patients,” he will say.